devitrylouis/devitrylouis.github.io/_pages/about.md

 ---
 permalink: /
-title: "AI student and engineer"
+title: "Artificial Intelligence engineer and entrepreneur"
 excerpt: "About me"
 author_profile: true
 redirect_from: